 Administrative procedures will be streamlined to help teachers work more efficiently and technology will be used to reduce teachers' workload so that they can focus on better teaching practices and professional growth.
-Access card reading system with software are installed and fully implemented after a pilot test for a better monitoring of staff attendance and leave.
+Access card reading system with software are installed and fully implemented for a better monitoring of staff attendance and leave.
+Furthermore, Edmodo Enterprise will be subscribed to help support the management of Learning and Communication.